Something is awakening….

 What you get

-• Weekly workshops online (2 hours a week)
+• Weekly workshops online (1.5 hours a week)

-• Visits from two guest facilitators
+• Visits from spectres (guest facilitators)

 • Access to some of my favourite poems & essays on witchcraft